 Making a simple tote bag is probably one of the best introductory sewing projects, but where do you go after that?
 How do you advance your sewing skills but still make a project that won't overwhelm, or be too complicated?
 Well, I think that adding a lining to your bag is a fantastic way to learn a skill that can be applied to so many different sewing projects.

-The amazing, simple, way of lining a tote that I’m about to show you can be applied to the simplest, and the most complicated purses and bags.
-This tutorial assumes you have already pieced together your tote interior, exterior and handles.
-Haven’t done that yet?
-Read this tutorial on how to construct the basic pieces for your bag!
+The amazing, simple, way of lining a tote that I'm about to show you can be applied to the simplest, and the most complicated purses and bags.
+This tutorial assumes you have already pieced together your tote interior, exterior, and handles.

 *Note, if you'd like to apply pockets to the interior or exterior of your bag, do so before you attach the lining.